pyrotelekinetic/figura/README.md

-# domus
+# mundus
-it means home in latin
+it means world in latin

+---

-This is my home-manager flake.
-It's a work in progress.
+This is my Home-Manager and NixOS flake.

+NixOS modules are under figura/ (latin "shape, or form") and Home-Manager modules are under domus/ (latin "home").

 ---